Igazine/digigun.sys.hx/README.md

 # digigun.sys.hx

-System extension library for Haxe (CPP target) to extend Haxe with system functions that are not available in the standard library.
+Zero-dependency system extension library for Haxe (CPP target) to extend Haxe with system functions that are not available in the standard library.

 ## Table of Contents